canonical/k8s-snap/docs/src/charm/howto/upgrade-patch.md

 * Your cluster is running normally
 * Your Juju client and controller/models are running the same, stable version of Juju (see the [Juju docs][juju-docs])
-* You read the [Upgrade notes][upgrade-notes] to see if any caveats apply to the versions you are upgrading to/from
 * You read the [Upstream release notes][upstream-notes] for details of Kubernetes deprecation notices and API changes that may impact your workloads